 Iranian Qalamzani on metal

 Two main styles of Qalamzani in Iran include Tabriz and Isfahan styles.
-In Tabriz style, the pressure for moving the chisel and engraving is done by pressure of the wrist, and in Isfahan style, it is done by hammering.
+In Tabriz style, the pressure for moving the chisel and engraving is done by the pressure of the wrist, and in Isfahan style, it is done by hammering.

 There are some workshops in Isfahan as the main center of Qalamzani.
 Travel to Iran could be a great opportunity for those who wish to see this ancient art.
 It is also recommended as an exquisite souvenir for the tours to Iran.